BooBSD/Tsetlin.jl/README.md

 curl -fsSL https://install.julialang.org | sh
 ```

-In the first terminal window, run the following command to train your model over multiple epochs:
+In the *first terminal window*, run the following command to train your model over multiple epochs:

 ```shell
 julia -t auto examples/TEXT/text.jl
 ```

-In the second terminal window, run the same command after each training epoch to observe how the text quality changes from one epoch to the next:
+In the *second terminal window*, run the same command after each training epoch to observe how the text quality changes from one epoch to the next:

 ```shell
 julia -t auto examples/TEXT/text.jl
 ```

-After 200+ epochs, you should see output similar to the following:
+After *200+* epochs, you should see output similar to the following:

 ```text
 ROMEO: